Skip to Content

 To be determined

-Applicants should have a conditional or unconditional admission offer of place in a doctoral programme at Massey University, or, be enrolled in the provisional year of a doctoral degree at the time of application (prior to confirmation of registration).
+Applicants should have a conditional or unconditional admission offer of place in a doctoral programme at Massey University, or, be enrolled in the provisional year of a doctoral degree at the time of application closing date (prior to confirmation of registration).
 Full-time and part-time candidates are eligible to apply.

 Consideration will normally be given to applicants with a grade average of A- (7.0 on a nine-point scale) or equivalent.
 Applicants must also demonstrate that their research aligns with the strategic priorities of the University, College and research supervisor(s).